marcosfparreiras/sublime_text_user_settings/README.md

   "preview_on_click": true
 }
 ```
-The code can be seen in the Preferences.sublime-settings file of this project
+This code can be seen also in the Preferences.sublime-settings file of this project.